cpcdoy/cpcdoy.github.io/content/articles/tp-3.md

 ![loss_ddpm_1](/images/tp-3/loss_ddpm_1.png)

 But what's this "usual variational bound on negative log likelihood"?
 Basically, it's an observation that the forward $q$ and reverse $p_{\theta}$ processes can be seen as a Variational Auto-Encoder (VAE) (first described in the paper "Auto-Encoding Variational Bayes", [Kingma et al., 2013](https://www.google.com/url?q=https%3A%2F%2Farxiv.org%2Fabs%2F1312.6114) for more details).
 This formulation allows us to use the "Variational lower bound" which basically helps us approximate the log-likelihood of the train data using gradient-based methods by finding a lower bound to this log-likelihood.
-Basically, this tells us that $log(p_{\theta}(x_0)) \geq L$, where $L$ is the equation above from the paper.
+This tells us that $log(p_{\theta}(x_0)) > L$, where $L$ is the equation above from the paper.
 Meaning that if we maximize the negative of it $-log(p_{\theta}(x_0))$ through optimization then we'll find a solution to our problem.
 Why maximizing?
-Because it'll just bring us in the correct direction to our solution if we move to this bound that they found, even if it's not necessarily the actual maximum.
+Because it'll just bring us in the correct direction to our solution if we move to this bound that they found, even if the solution isn't necessarily the actual maximum.

 We're done, right?
 Not really...